Comparisoft

 Visit site →

-Volunteer and staff management platform with scheduling, communication, and check-in for events and programs.
+Volunteer and staff management platform with event scheduling, shift management, and real-time coordination for large programs.

 Why it fits this industry